Understanding the Appraisal Process

 So, who's responsible for making sure the property is worth the amount being paid?
 In comes the appraiser.
 We provide an unbiased estimate of what a buyer could expect to pay — or a seller receive — for a property, where both buyer and seller are informed parties.
 A licensed, certified, professional appraiser from Diamondback Appraisal & Consulting, Inc. will ensure, you as an interested party, are informed.

-To determine the true status of the property, it's our responsibility to first conduct a thorough inspection.
-We must see features hands on, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they truly exist and are in the shape a typical person would expect them to be.
-The inspection often includes a sketch of the property, ensuring the square footage is correct and conveying the layout of the property.
-Most importantly, we identify any obvious features - or defects - that would affect the value of the property.
+To determine an accurate status of the property, it's our responsibility to first conduct a thorough inspection.
+We must see features first hand, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really are there and are in the condition a typical buyer would expect them to be.
+To ensure the stated square footage has not been misrepresented and document the layout of the property, the inspection often requires creating a sketch of the floorplan.
+Most importantly, we look for any obvious features - or defects - that would have an impact on the value of the house.

-After the inspection, we use two or three approaches to determining the value of the property: paired sales analysis and, in the case of a rental property, an income approach.
+Back at the office, we use two or three approaches to determining the value of real property: sales comparison and, in the case of a rental property, an income approach.

-Here, we pull information on local building costs, labor rates and other elements to derive how much it would cost to replace the property being appraised.
-This estimate usually sets the maximum on what a property would sell for.
+Here, we use information on local building costs, the cost of labor and other elements to derive how much it would cost to construct a property comparable to the one being appraised.
+This figure commonly sets the maximum on what a property would sell for.
 It's also the least used predictor of value.

 Sales Comparison

-Appraisers become very familiar with the communities in which they work.
-They innately understand the value of certain features to the people of that area.
-Then, the appraiser researches recent transactions in close proximity to the subject and finds properties which are 'comparable' to the property at hand.
-Using knowledge of the value of certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we adjust the comparable properties so that they more accurately portray the features of subject property.
+Appraisers are intimately familiar with the communities in which they appraise.
+They thoroughly understand the value of particular features to the homeowners of that area.
+Then, the appraiser looks up recent transactions in the neighborhood and finds properties which are 'comparable' to the property being appraised.
+Using knowledge of the value of certain items such as square footage, additional bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we adjust the comparable properties so that they more accurately match the features of subject property.

-A valid estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
-When it comes to knowing the true worth of features of homes in Mesa and Maricopa, Diamondback Appraisal & Consulting, Inc. is your local authority.
-This approach to value is usually given the most consideration when an appraisal is for a home purchase.
+A true estimate of what the subject could sell for can only be determined once all differences between the comps and the subject have been evaluated.
+At Diamondback Appraisal & Consulting, Inc., we are experts in knowing the value of particular items in Mesa and Maricopa County neighborhoods.
+This approach to value is typically given the most importance when an appraisal is for a real estate sale.

 Valuation Using the Income Approach

-A third method of valuing a house is sometimes employed when a neighborhood has a measurable number of rental properties.
-In this situation, the amount of revenue the real estate yields is taken into consideration along with other rents in the area for comparable properties to give an indicator of the current value.
+In the case of income producing properties - rental houses for example - we may use an additional method of valuing a house.
+In this case, the amount of revenue the real estate yields is factored in with other rents in the area for comparable properties to give an indicator of the current value.

 Putting It All Together